 4. Develop a video for their website and blog that details their next step in the sponsor agreement.

 You will notice a common theme here: responsiveness.
 When you cannot respond to the changing tides, you are simply swinging the wrong club.
 (OK, I promise to knock it off with the golf metaphors in future posts).

 Tiger’s behavior is not highly unusual for a star athlete whose salary has hit the stratosphere, but it signals yet another celebrity facing a pivotal career moment.
 By ignoring the opportunity to proactively address and assess your next move, someone will do it for you.
 And it won’t bring you championship status.

 We are all mere mortals.
 We cannot aim for perfection in all aspects of our lives.
 But we can strive to be transparent.
-It's what you do in the face of crisis that counts.
+It’s what you do in the face of a crisis that counts.